Quick Links

 How to calculate your wholesale price

-It is suggested that to calculate the wholesale price of your products, you should aim for a profit margin of at least 50 per cent, meaning you should multiply the total of what it cost to either buy or make your products, or the costs of goods manufactured (COGM) by two.
+When calculating the wholesale price of your products, start by multiplying the total of what it cost to either buy or make your products, or the costs of goods manufactured (COGM) by two.
+This will give you a wholesale profit margin of at least 50 per cent, and can inform your overall pricing strategy.

-Your research of the market, the pricing of your competitors, the types of products you are selling, and your break-even point (BEP), will all help you calculate your wholesale price.
+Your market research, competitor pricing, the types of products you are selling, and your break-even point (BEP) will all help you calculate your wholesale price.
 Your BEP is calculated by looking at a variety of business costs.
-There are fixed costs, those are the costs that aren’t affected by unit sales and will include things like warehouse rental, employee pay and ecommerce website subscriptions.
+Firstly, there are fixed costs: those are the costs that aren’t affected by unit sales and include things like warehouse rental, employee pay and ecommerce website subscriptions.
 Your variable costs include manufacturing and buying expenses, and this is directly affected by how often you need to purchase from your manufacturer.
 Because your BEP is calculated by dividing your total fixed costs by the difference between your variable costs per unit and your sales price per unit, your wholesale price directly impacts your BEP.
 You want to ensure you have set your wholesale price at an adequate price to give you the best opportunity to break even and see business profits.

 6. Develop your logistics strategy

-If you’re planning on becoming a successful wholesale distributor, developing an efficient logistics strategy is crucial as 79 per cent of companies with efficient supply chains achieve higher-than-average revenue growth.
-Whether you’re selling to multiple small businesses or the biggest retail stores in the country, a great logistics strategy helps to ensure your products are delivered on time, your supply chain runs smoothly and is prepared for any future risks.
+If you’re planning on becoming a successful wholesale distributor, developing an efficient logistics strategy is crucial.
+Whether you’re selling to multiple small businesses or the biggest retail stores in the country, a great logistics strategy helps to ensure your products are delivered on time, your supply chain runs smoothly and you are prepared for any future risks.
+Supply chain risk management can even add up to 70 per cent additional value for businesses through reduced costs.

 You can use your business plan for this step, as it will have outlined the things you want to achieve and help you make decisions.
 You’ll need to determine what your optimal levels of stock will be to ensure a constant stream of products to meet the demands of your consumers.
 Setting up automated re-order points is also essential.
 This is a system that will alert you as soon as a particular item is running low on inventory to ensure you have enough time to order that product without it selling out completely.